 Best Focus Apps

 Working from home is an open invitation to distractions galore, from resisting the urge to spiral down the Instagram vortex to getting your roommates or family members to tone it down so that you can work in peace.
 There is a lot to wrestle with when working within the home space.
-Fortunately for those of us who struggle to keep our minds from straying, focus apps exist to keep us from wandering too far away.
+Fortunately for those of us who struggle to keep our minds from straying, these apps to help you focus can keep us from wandering too far away.

 If you cannot resist the temptation of your cell phone, then maybe the motivation of making a positive impact on the environment will help.
 Forest gets you to stay off your phone by planting a digital seed once you start a task.
 The longer you stay without exiting the app to go elsewhere, the more your tree will grow.